DALI/DEN Pitch FAQ

 Please be prepared to provide: Your SSN, check distribution if not incorporated and the information for each of those checks, a W9 if incorporated, and your international status.

-The form will be shut down promptly at 11:59 AM (noon, May 1).
+The form will be shut down promptly at the deadline time which will be stated in all campus emails and posters advertising the Pitch.
 Any applications in progress will not be accepted.
 We highly suggest applying earlier to avoid any last minute issues.

 If selected, it is important to be aware of the following information.